 Deliverables Due date 1.
 Activity 1 - Strategic resource planning and management Strategic zone policy planning meets the future requirements of industry.
 Ongoing Zone policy templates and procedures remain up to date with changing circumstances that impact on zone policy development.
-Ongoing Allocation of finfish lease and licences within an existing aquaculture zone is in accordance with the respective zone's prescribed requirements including processes related to the Aquaculture Tenure Allocation Board (ATAB).
-Ongoing Internal policies and guidelines that flow from the amendments to the Act and Regulations are developed and implemented, such as Sector- specific Strategies, ATAB procedures etc. Ongoing
+Ongoing Allocation of finfish lease and licences within an existing aquaculture zone is in accordance with the respective zone's prescribed requirements including processes related to the Aquaculture Tenure Allocation Board (ATAB) Consideration given to public calls for Louth Bay (once LEP zone policy review completed and if appropriate) and outer Arno Bay.
+Ongoing

-Implementation of Renewal Guidelines in determining renewal terms of leases and corresponding licences.
+Internal policies and guidelines that flow from the amendments to the Act and Regulations are developed and implemented, such as Sector- specific Strategies, ATAB procedures etc. Ongoing Implementation of Renewal Guidelines in determining renewal terms of leases and corresponding licences.
 Ongoing Review zones with finfish allocations, for use, productivity and commonly occurring operational concerns.
 Ongoing Commence implementation of the reviewed Aquaculture (Zones - Lower Eyre Peninsula) Policy 2013.
-30 June 2023 Undertake modelling for carrying capacity in the Port Neill and Arno Bay zones in response to industry request for additional biomass in these regions.
-30 June 2023 Continuing to implement the Standard Lease and Licence Conditions Policy.
-Ongoing Implementation of a legally sound system to provide security for rehabilitation of aquaculture lease sites for all major marine aquaculture sectors.
-Ongoing Commence process to add algae to the Arno Bay zone policy as a permitted farmed species to potentially offset finfish nutrient emissions.
-30 June 2023 2.
-Activities 2 & 3 - Zone policy review and development of new regions or emerging sectors Maintenance of core policy development activities and processes, including industry consultation and liaison.
+30 June 2024 Undertake modelling for carrying capacity in the Port Neill and Arno Bay zones in response to industry request for additional biomass in these regions.
+30 June 2024 Continuing to implement the Standard Lease and Licence Conditions Policy.
+Ongoing Activities 2 & 3 - Zone policy review and development of new regions or emerging sectors Maintenance of core policy development activities and processes, including industry consultation and liaison.
 Ongoing Ongoing liaison and consultation with relevant government departments and prescribed bodies in relation to zone policy development.
 Ongoing PIRSA Fisheries and Aquaculture works with the South Australian Research and Development Institute Aquatic Sciences (SARDI) to develop outcomes in relation to provisions within a zone policy that refer to changes in prescribed maximum biomass or zone locations.
-Ongoing 3.
+Ongoing Activity 4 - Provide input to, and alignment with, broader State and national policy development activities and planning frameworks that Impact on South Australian aquaculture zone development processes Ongoing input to broader State and national policy, legislative and planning frameworks that influence finfish zone development processes such as Marine Parks and marine mining activity.
+Ongoing Ongoing participation in broader government processes, at a national and state level.
+Ongoing and Regulations are developed and implemented, such as Sectorspecific Strategies, ATAB procedures etc. Implementation of Renewal Guidelines in determining renewal terms of leases and corresponding licences.
+Review zones with finfish allocations, for use, productivity and commonly occurring operational concerns.
+Commence implementation of the reviewed Aquaculture (Zones - Lower Eyre Peninsula) Policy 2013.
+Undertake modelling for carrying capacity in the Port Neill and Arno Bay zones in response to industry request for additional biomass in these regions.
+Continuing to implement the Standard Lease and Licence Conditions Policy.
+Activities 2 & 3 - Zone policy review and development of new regions or emerging sectors Maintenance of core policy development activities and processes, including industry consultation and liaison.
+Ongoing liaison and consultation with relevant government departments and prescribed bodies in relation to zone policy development.
+PIRSA Fisheries and Aquaculture works with the South Australian Research and Development Institute Aquatic Sciences (SARDI) to develop outcomes in relation to provisions within a zone policy that refer to changes in prescribed maximum biomass or zone locations.
 Activity 4 - Provide input to, and alignment with, broader State and national policy development activities and planning frameworks that Impact on South Australian aquaculture zone development processes Ongoing input to broader State and national policy, legislative and planning frameworks that influence finfish zone development processes such as Marine Parks and marine mining activity.
-Ongoing Ongoing participation in broader government processes, at a national and state level.
-Ongoing
+Ongoing participation in broader government processes, at a national